hotwired-laravel/turbo-laravel/README.md

 At the time of this writing, there aren't much information on how the mobile clients should interact with these routes.
 However, I wanted to be able to experiment with them, so I brought them to the package for parity (see this [comment here](https://github.com/hotwired/turbo-rails/issues/78#issuecomment-815897904)).

-If you don't want these routes enabled, feel free to disable them in your `config/turbo-laravel.php` file (make sure the Turbo Laravel configs are published):
+If you don't want these routes enabled, feel free to disable them by commenting out the feature on your `config/turbo-laravel.php` file (make sure the Turbo Laravel configs are published):

 ```php
 return [